|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR

 - Marketing: This stream introduces you to the key skills and knowledge needed for successful marketing.
 You will gain an understanding of marketing principles, consumer behaviour, international and internet marketing.

 - Photography: This stream allows you to develop an understanding of the concepts and skills in still photography for corporate communications.

 - Public relations: Develop an understanding of the fundamentals of professional public relations practice: its principles, techniques, cases, financial and professional practice.

-- Visual communication: Learn to combine words and pictures in a highly organised and persuasive way to sell products and ideas.
+- Graphic communication: Learn to combine words and pictures in a highly organised and persuasive way to sell products and ideas.

 Your second and third year core units give you an insight into a range of media issues and communication contexts, teaching you the technical skills for your professional ambitions and also the flexibility and critical awareness that comes with a broader intellectual understanding of media and corporate communications.